-Early morning is my favourite part of the day.
+Early morning is the best part of the day.
 I love to watch the city waking up.
 People are going to work, markets are setting up.
-One of my favourite places to enjoy these moments is the park in front of Sveti Sedmochislenitsi Church.
+One of my favorite places to enjoy these moments is the park in front of Sveti Sedmochislenitsi Church.

-Despite the fact there are bigger and more famous parks in the city, the garden in front of the church is a very nice place to rest.
+Despite the fact, there are bigger and more famous parks in the city, the garden in front of the church is a very nice place to rest.
 It is surrounded by beautiful trees and the most lively streets in Sofia.
-Especially in the spring you can enjoy the smell of lilac trees.
+Especially in the spring, you can enjoy the smell of lilac trees.
 You can sit on the benches and feed the pigeons or explore the area around and try some seasonal fruits from the market nearby.
-There are plenty of options for take away food around the church, for example recently I told you about Hlebar (check the Hlebar article).
+There are plenty of options for taking away food around the church, for example, recently I told you about Hlebar (check the Hlebar article).